lmagyar/homeassistant-addon-tailscale-beta/tailscale/DOCS.md

 When not set, this option is disabled by default.

-This option overwrites the proxy and funnel settings, they will not have any effect when this option is set.

 This option is for advanced users who really know what they are doing.
-Though it is recommended even for them, to set up proxy and funnel at first, and only start advanced configuration when the basic proxy and funnel features are working properly.
+Though it is recommended even for them, to set up proxy and funnel at first, and only start advanced manual configuration when the basic proxy and funnel features are working properly.

 Recommended steps to configure: